- MD Program

 - First, designate The Ohio State University on the electronic AMCAS application, and select Regular MD as the application type.

-- Next, contact us at email@example.com for further instructions on specific steps to follow to apply.
+- After submitting the AMCAS application, contact us at firstname.lastname@example.org for further instructions on specific steps to follow to apply.
+Please include your name and AMCAS ID number and clearly state that you wish to apply to the Community Medicine Track.

 - Please note that your application to the CMT program will not be complete until you have informed The Ohio State University College of Medicine of your interest in this program.